terraform-aviatrix-modules/terraform-aviatrix-mc-spoke/README.md

 key | default | value
 :---|:---|:---
-instance_size | t3.medium/b2ms | The size of the Aviatrix spoke gateways
+instance_size | t3.medium/Standard_B1ms | The size of the Aviatrix spoke gateways
-ha_gw | true | Set to false if you only want to deploy a single Aviatrix spoke gateway insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
-Used for insane mode only. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
+ha_gw | true | Set to false if you only want to deploy a single Aviatrix spoke gateway insane_mode | false | Set to true to enable insane mode encryption az1 | "a"/b/az-1 | concatenates with region to form az names. e.g. eu-central-1a.
+Used for insane mode only. az2 | "b"/c/az-2 | concatenates with region to form az names. e.g. eu-central-1b.
 Used for insane mode only. active_mesh | true | Set to false to disable active mesh. prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -spoke